martinkearn/Bot-Guided-Search/README.md

 1. Create an Azure Bot Service using the `EchoBot` template with C#
 2. Create a Luis model by importing `GuidedSearchBot-a4a3.json`
-3. Create a QNAMaker model by importing `MicrosoftStoreFAQ-KB.tsv`
+3. Create a QNAMaker model for FAQ's by importing `MicrosoftStoreFAQ-KB.tsv`
+4. Create a QNAMaker model by for link mapping importing `LinkMappings-KB.tsv.tsv`
-4. Create a Dispatch model.
+5. Create a Dispatch model which includes the main Luis model and the FAQ QNAMaker model.
 Refer to the `Readme.md` in the `Dispatch` folder
-5. Create a Table container called `MandatoryCategories` beneath the Azure Storage Account that was created as part of step 1
+6. Create a Table container called `MandatoryCategories` beneath the Azure Storage Account that was created as part of step 1
-6. Add all the relevant values from steps 1-5 to `AppSettings.json` or `Secrets.json` if you are using open source and want to protect your secrets.
+7. Add all the relevant values from steps 1-6 to `AppSettings.json` or `Secrets.json` if you are using open source and want to protect your secrets.
-7. Run and debug the bot as usual
+8. Run and debug the bot as usual